atsang17/cs314Project/README.txt

 what:

-  A game where your goal is to navigate a level and fight the enemy at the end.
+  A game where your goal is to smash the earth into the sun, allowing earth to be consumed.

 how:

 howto:

   Move the earth forwards and backwards with the "w" and "s" key, and spin counterclockwise and clockwise with "a" and "d".
-Interacting with the UI is done by clicking with them mouse; clicking and dragging on the screen won't do anything.
-A collision with the sun will trigger the change to the fight mode where the "w,s,a,d" controls are completely disabled.
+Click on planets to vaporize them.

 sources: